 Yes.
 As a matter of fact, we have SimMan, SimJunior and SimBaby state of the art simulators.
-We will also have the unique opportunities of Gynecological Teaching Assistants and Standardized Patients.

 IS IT TRUE YOU WILL BE REPLACING THE MSN PROGRAM WITH THE DNP?

 No. At this time, it is a recommendation from American Association of Colleges of Nursing that the entry level for Advanced Practice Nurses be the Doctor of Nursing Practice (DNP).
 However, it is just a recommendation.
 The Commission on Collegiate Nursing Education (CCNE) is still accrediting new MSN programs and has no plans to stop.
-At Tusculum, we believe students should be able to acquire the Master’s of Science in Nursing with a clinical focus as soon as possible.
+At Tusculum, we believe students should be able to acquire the Master of Science in Nursing with a clinical focus as soon as possible.
 The student can begin work rather than be in school 3 – 4 years before beginning their practice.

-IS THE MSN PROGRAM ACCREDIATED?
+IS THE MSN PROGRAM ACCREDITED?

 Yes, the MSN program is fully accredited by the Commission on Collegiate Nursing Education (CCNE).